EV WATTS works with industry experts and partners in a data-driven project.

 EV WATTS is currently looking for participants to share data from PEV charging stations.
 Data collection will be comprehensive, covering both all-electric and plug-in hybrid vehicles across multiple applications and geographic areas, along with both Level 2 and DCFC stations at a variety of locations and settings.
 If you operate several PEVs or charging stations, EV WATTS wants to hear from you!

-“The success of this program will largely be indicative of the support of our data partners,” Tim Cho, Clean Fuels Ohio manager of the coalition partners for EV WATTS, said.
+“The success of this program will largely be indicative of the support of our data partners,” Tim Cho, Clean Fuels Ohio manager of the coalition partners for the project, said.
 “Their collaboration is invaluable to achieving EV WATTS goals—including how to better encourage widespread vehicle electrification.”

 There are several ways to join EV WATTS—or just learn more